Northern Andean páramo: Ecology

 The Northern Andean páramo ecoregion is in the neotropical realm, in the montane grasslands and shrublands biome.

 The ecoregion is part of the Northern Andean Paramo global ecoregion, which also includes the Cordillera Central páramo, Santa Marta páramo and Cordillera de Merida páramo terrestrial ecoregions.

 The plants and animals are adapted to the cold, dry conditions of the high peaks.

 There is a high level of local endemism, particularly on the more isolated peaks.

 Origins

 The Andes began to rise in the Miocene epoch, but in the north did not reach their present height until the Pliocene between four and five million years ago.

 At this time the land rose above the tree line and the protopáramo vegetation developed with new species of families such as Poaceae, Cyperaceae, Asteraceae, Ericaceae.

 During the later parts of the Quaternary epoch a series of short, cold and dry glacial periods alternated with warmer and more humid interglacial periods.

-The páramo belts moved lower and joined together in the cold periods, and moved higher into unconnected enclaves when the temperatures rose.
+The páramo belts moved lower and joined in the cold periods, and moved higher into unconnected enclaves when the temperatures rose.

 The result is a mix of species of tropical and boreal origin with the same genera found in most páramos, but with many endemic species in the individual páramos.